Why train travel is the one experience you won’t want to miss in Japan

 Shiki-shima observation carriage.
 Image c/o East Japan Railway

-On a recent trip from Tokyo to Sendai, I rode the Tohoku bullet train that covers a staggering 304km in just over 90 minutes.
+On a recent trip from Tokyo to Sendai, I rode the Tohoku bullet train that covers a staggering 304km (189 miles) in just over 90 minutes.
 With the fastest operating speeds of the entire network, this line is the Holy Grail for speed nuts who want to experience a bullet train at the height of its superpowers.

 Super clean, graffiti-free windows mean a limitless supply of mountain and countryside views are on tap (albeit those vistas are a little blurred due to the breakneck speed of travel).
-Essentially, Japan is responsible for creating train utopia.
+Essentially, Japan is responsible for creating a train utopia.

 Train food